Mobina-Karimi/Basic-Projects/README.md

 A dynamic and modern blog web application built with React and powered by Hygraph API.
 This app displays blog posts, author profiles, and user comments by fetching and rendering real-time content from the headless CMS.
 It features a clean, responsive UI optimized for readability and interaction.

+### 8. USD ↔ IRR Converter App
+A simple and responsive currency converter built with React that converts between US Dollars (USD) and Iranian Rials (IRR) using the [Navasan API](https://www.navasan.tech/api/).